JS-Nate/Message-Calculator/README.md

 # Message-Calculator
 Running the application is straightforward.
 You just need to download the folder
-- Open 2 terminals each navigated to the folder's directory
+- Open (at least) 2 terminals each navigated to the folder's directory
 - Compile the java files if necessary
 - Run the server, passing a port # as an argument
   * Ex: java server 12345